RPGroup-PBoC/human_impacts/docs/agriculture/section_00_intro.md

 # Introduction

-The advent of agriculture -- the science of maintaining, rearing, and expanding the cultivation of crops and animals for food security -- is defining feature of humanity and is often credited with being the principal development that enables sedentary human civilization.
+The advent of agriculture -- the science of maintaining, rearing, and expanding the cultivation of crops and animals for food security -- is a defining feature of humanity and is often credited with being the principal development that enables sedentary human civilization.
 While the harvesting of wild (i.e. not cultivated) grains has been documented as far back as